markd315/GitTutorial/README.md

 Navigate to Settings>Branches>Add new rule in your Github repository and change the settings as desired.
 Make sure to save them before leaving.

 ![Project branch settings](/tutimg/branchprot.png)

+This was the end of activity 1!
+We hope that you gained some insight into branches, commits, forking and cloning.
+However, these are just some of the basic parts of version control and project management.
+Additionally, we haven't encountered any issues yet.. move forward onto the next activity and you will learn how to deal with merge conflicts, some other general troubleshooting, and even learn how to turn this repository into a webpage!

 ### Merge Conflicts